Our use of subcontractors in apprenticeships statement

 Services we provide for sub-contract delivery and quality assurance

 The University manages the employer relationship and is responsible for the oversight of any subcontracted delivery.
-The University has robust processes in place for procuring sub-contracted provision, and partnerships are reviewed every 6 months at Partnership Boards.
+The University has robust processes in place for procuring sub-contracted provision, and partnerships are reviewed at Partnership Boards.
 All programmes are subject to a rigorous Quality Assurance process including where the use of approved subcontractors is identified.

 Where the quality of sub-contracted provision does not meet the required levels of compliance, quality and learner/employer satisfaction, an Improvement Plan will be initiated and, should that not be achieved, the University will secure alternative arrangements for delivery.